Contextuality of Quantum Error-Correcting Codes: Contextuality in Code-Switching Protocols

-The stabilizer group $\mathcal{S}$ of the subsystem code, which is the intersection of the stabilizer groups of the extended $\llbracket7,1,3\rrbracket$ code and the $\llbracket15,1,3\rrbracket$ code, is generated by the four weight-8 $X$-type and four weight-8 $Z$-type operators acting on each cell as well as the $Z$-type bulk stabilizers.
+\begin{lemma} The subsystem code for the code-switching protocol between the $\llbracket7,1,3\rrbracket$ code and the $\llbracket15,1,3\rrbracket$ code (as described above) has $g=3$ gauge qubits. \end{lemma} \begin{proof} The stabilizer group $\mathcal{S}$ of the subsystem code, which is the intersection of the stabilizer groups of the extended $\llbracket7,1,3\rrbracket$ code and the $\llbracket15,1,3\rrbracket$ code, is generated by the four weight-8 $X$-type and four weight-8 $Z$-type operators acting on each cell as well as the $Z$-type bulk stabilizers.
 The $Z$-type bulk stabilizers are not independent.
 Any of the three pairs of face operators on opposing faces of the yellow cell (namely, the pair $Z_{RY}, Z_8Z_9Z_{10}Z_{11}$, the pair $Z_{GY}, Z_7Z_9Z_{10}Z_{12}$, and the pair $Z_{BY},Z_7Z_8Z_{10}Z_{14}$) has both operators supported on disjoint qubits, and their product is the $Z$-type weight-$8$ stabilizer acting on the entire cell.
 This means that the $Z$-type bulk stabilizers may be generated by $Z_{RY}, Z_{GY}, Z_{BY}$ along with the weight $Z$-type weight-$8$ stabilizer acting on the entire cell.
 Thus, $\mathcal{S}$ may be generated by $11$ independent generators, namely the four $X$-type and four $Z$-type weight-$8$ operators acting on the qubits of each cell, as well as the three $Z$-type face operators $Z_{RY}, Z_{GY}, Z_{BY}$.

 The gauge group $\mathcal{G}$ is generated, up to phase (i.e., with the addition of $iI$), by the stabilizers for each of the two codes.
 This means it is generated up to phase by the weight-8 $X$- and $Z$-operators on each cell, the weight-4 $Z$-type operators on all the faces of all the cells, and the weight-4 $X$-type operators on the Steane surface and on the bulk.
 As in the preceding paragraph, these gauge operators are not independent (even if we restrict to considering only the $Z$- or $X$-type ones to avoid anticommutativity issues).
 Following the same argument as before, the $Z$-type gauge operators listed above may be independently generated by the four weight-8 $Z$-operators on each cell, together with the six weight-4 $Z$-operators on faces in the interior of the tetrahedron (namely, $Z_{RG}, Z_{RB}, Z_{RY}, Z_{GB}, Z_{GY}, Z_{BY}$).
 The $X$-type gauge operators may be independently generated by the four weight-8 $X$-operators on each cell, together with the three weight-4 $X$-operators on faces in the interior of the tetrahedron that are adjacent to the yellow cell (namely, $X_{RY}, X_{GY}, X_{BY}$).